 Increased consumption demand of growing marine mammal populations in the Northeast Pacific could be masking the success of coastwide salmon recovery efforts.
 For example, long term reductions in the salmon available for commercial and recreational fisheries may not reflect lower abundance of salmon, but rather a reallocation from human harvest to marine mammal consumption.
 Because many populations of Chinook salmon in the Northeast Pacific are of conservation concern, substantial resources have been invested to improve salmon passage through hydropower dams (Rechisky et al. 2012), restore salmon habitat (Feist et al. 2003), reduce fishing (Review of 2015 Ocean Salmon Fisheries: Stock Assessment and Fishery Evaluation Document for the Pacific Coast Salmon Fishery Management Plan 2016), and otherwise improve conditions in rivers and streams.
 Collectively, these recovery efforts may have increased Chinook salmon survival or recovery, but these increases in salmon populations may be offset by salmon consumption by marine mammals and other predators.

 Predation of Chinook salmon by marine mammals in well-studied ‘hotspots’ (e.g. Salish Sea, Columbia River) is well known, but our results suggest additional predation in the ocean may be greater than previously documented.
-For instance, our estimates of in-river consumption of adult Chinook salmon by sea lions in the Columbia River (87,000 (67,000 – 113,000) adults in 2015) are similar to estimates by other researchers (cite Rub??).
+For instance, our estimates of in-river consumption of adult Chinook salmon by sea lions in the Columbia River during 2014 (68,600 (46,000 – 80,000) adults in 2014) are similar to the most recent estimates by other researchers (22,500 - 57,500; Rub et al. 2016).
 Because Chinook salmon are highly migratory, our model allows salmon to be susceptible to predation throughout their range.
 Each salmon population has a unique distribution in the ocean (Weitkamp et al. 2010), which affects the encounter rates by fisheries and predators; for example, southern Chinook salmon populations in our model have longer migrations and generally were susceptible to a larger number of marine mammal populations and associated predation.
 From the perspective of predator populations or fisheries, northern regions have a wider portfolio of Chinook salmon populations available to harvest (Griffiths et al. 2014).

 Though not a direct focus of our analysis, approximately half of the Chinook salmon consumed by marine mammals or available to fisheries are of hatchery origin (hatchery releases exist to increase fishing opportunities and assist salmon recovery efforts by helping supplement wild populations of conservation concern).
 An unintended effect of these programs is that they may contribute to apparent competition between wild and hatchery origin fish.
 Though our model did not include different predation rates depending on salmon origin (hatchery, wild), it is possible that hatchery origin salmon provide a subsidy for marine mammals, leading to a numerical response in these predators and ultimately an increase in predation rates on wild fish.
 Alternatively, if marine mammals are generalist predators that lack a strong numerical response to increased salmon abundance, but nonetheless prefer Chinook salmon and seek them out relative to other prey, then hatchery Chinook salmon could lessen predation rates on wild fish.
 Exploring these dynamics would require modeling the functional response between Chinook and marine mammal predators, and may be a fruitful avenue for future research.